NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 This event will primarily focus on analyzing existing data in NWB and on DANDI, **not** converting data to NWB.
 If you are interested in learning how to convert data, consider signing up for an NWB User Days event.

+## Eligibility

+This course is intended for PhD students, postdoctoral researchers, principal investigators, or similar.
+Applicants should have basic programming experience and experience with neurophysiology research.

 ## Application

 Space for the event is limited.
 Apply to attend NeuroDataReHack 2023 [here](https://forms.gle/akaThWFBJrv7udev9).